JohnEarnest/Decker/docs/decker.md

 With the _Interact_ tool chosen, pressing the left and right cursor keys will cycle between cards in the deck, as shortcuts for using _Card &#8594; Go To Previous_ and _Card &#8594; Go To Next_.
 Pressing tab or shift-tab will cycle forward or backward, respectively, between widgets on the current card.
 Pressing space or return with a button highlighted will have the same effect as clicking it.
 Fields and grids will offer additional menu options if they are selected.

 With the _Widgets_ tool chosen, you can reposition and resize widgets, and create new widgets or modify their properties via options in the _Widgets_ menu.
 Click a widget to select it, or drag out a rectangle to select multiple widgets.
 Holding shift while clicking widgets will toggle their selection.
 Dragging selected widgets or will reposition them.
-You can also use the cursor keys to move selected widgets a single pixel at a time.
+You can also use the cursor keys to move selected widgets a single pixel at a time, or, in combination with shift, in grid steps.
 With a single widget selected, you can adjust its size with drag handles.

 ![](images/position.gif)

 All of other tools relate to drawing on the card:

 - _Select_: make rectangular selections to copy and paste images.
-Like the widgets tool, you can use the cursor keys to move a selection a single pixel at a time.
+Like the widgets tool, you can use the cursor keys to move a selection a single pixel at a time, or, in combination with shift, in grid steps.
 Hold shift while resizing selections to retain their original aspect ratio.
 - _Lasso_: draw an arbitrarily-shaped selection to copy, paste, and reposition images.
 Like the widgets tool, you can use the cursor keys to move a selection a pixel at a time.
 - _Pencil_: draw freehand, using the selected brush shape and pattern.
 (See _Style &#8594; Stroke..._ and _Style &#8594; Brush..._).
 - _Line_: draw a straight line using the selected brush shape and pattern.
 Holding shift will snap to 45 degree angles.